 For more information on previous projects developed during the internship, please refer to the Magazine.

 University of British Columbia

-Applications for ecoREPU 2020 are now open.
+Applications for ecoREPU will not be open for 2022.
 For more information go to the admissions section.